UKRN-Open-Research/t3-open-code/_episodes/04-workshop-planning.md

 ---

+## You don't have to reinvent the wheel
+Planning your own workshop isn't all about starting from scratch.
+We recommend using existing resources to help develop your workshop.
+In this session of the Train-the-Trainer course, think about the resources that are available already, the teaching skills you learned in the previous session, and how you can incorporate these into your workshop.

 ## Workshop structure

 We suggest a three-part structure to your workshop which begins with some discussion and education, gives participants a toy example to work through, and then reserves a large block of time for them to apply what they've learned to their own workflows.